-- 315 Figure 6 shows the TOC slant path deviation (slant path = TOC·AMF) of the Brewer No. 010 (single monochromator) and BTS Solar compared to the Brewer No. 226 (double monochromator).
-This figure is a measure of the TOC evaluation with respect to air mass factor, AMF.
-AMF is dependent on the solar zenith angle, SZA, due to the longer attenuation path through the atmosphere at high SZA and the deviations should ideally be independent on this factor.
-As illustrated the BTS Solar is less dependent on the slant path than the Brewer No. 010 (slope -0.00174 %/DU·AMF) but a small dependency (slope -0.00056 - 320 %/DU·AMF) is recognizable compared to Brewer No. 226.
+Figure 6 shows the TOC slant path deviation (slant path = TOC × AMF) of Brewer no. 010 (single monochromator) and BTS-Solar compared to Brewer no. 226 (double monochromator).
+This figure is a measure of the TOC evaluation with respect to air mass factor.
+AMF is dependent on the SZA due to the longer attenuation path through the atmosphere at high SZAs, and the deviations should ideally be independent of this factor.
+As illustrated, the BTS-Solar is less dependent on the slant path than Brewer no. 010 (slope $-0.00174 \% / DU \times AMF$ ), but a small dependency (slope $-0.00056 \% / DU \times AMF$ ) is recognizable compared to Brewer no. 226.